AdguardTeam/AdguardKnowledgeBase/01.general/16.adguard-translations/docs.en.md

 ![crowdin](https://cdn.adguard.com/public/Adguard/kb/en/ag-translations/text-box.png)

-If you don't agree with existing translations, you still can suggest your own versions.
-Also, you can up- and downvote suggestions made by other volunteers by clicking "plus" and "minus" buttons.
+If you don't agree with existing translations, you can still suggest your own versions.
+Also, you can upvote and downvote suggestions made by other volunteers by clicking the "plus" and "minus" buttons.

 ![crowdin](https://cdn.adguard.com/public/Adguard/kb/en/ag-translations/vote.png)